IMLUOAI/se_project_aroundtheus/README.md

 **Javascript**

 Based on the previous project, Javascript starts to embed in this stage.
 Currently, it's the stage 1 of the Sprint 4, only Arrays and Objects are being use in it for the cards so far.

+DOM was primarily used in this project, like the EventListener, handlers, template, etc.